Hakea leucoptera subsp. leucoptera

-Hakea leucoptera subsp. leucoptera, commonly known as silver needlewood, needlewood, needle bush, needle hakea or kulua, is a shrub or small tree with cylinder-shaped leaves and with flowers which have a covering of white, woolly hairs on the flower stalks.
+Hakea leucoptera subsp. leucoptera commonly known as silver needlewood, needlewood, needle bush, needle hakea or kulua, is a shrub or small tree with cylinder-shaped leaves, white or cream flowers, white, woolly hairs on the flower stalks and grows in Queensland, New South Wales, South Australia, Victoria and the Northern Territory.

+Description

+Hakea leucoptera subsp. leucoptera is tree or shrub 1-8 m high, usually upright with an open crown.
+Leaves are arranged alternately, stiff, terete, 3.5-10 cm long, 1.3-2 m wide, hairy, grey-green and ending a sharp point.
+Whit or cream flowers are borne clusters of 18-45 on a pedicel 2-6.5 cm long.
+Flowering occurs from late spring to summer and the fruit is a woody capsule 17-32 mm long, mostly smooth, occasionally warty and tapering to a narrow beak.

+Taxonomy and naming

+Hakea leucoptera was first formally described in 1810 by Robert Brown and the description was published in Transactions of the Linnean Society of London.
+In 1996 William Baker described two subspecies of H. leucoptera including this subspecies and subspecies sericipes.The specific epithet (leucoptera) means 'winged' in reference to the seed.

+Distribution and habitat

 It is found in western New South Wales, north-western Victoria, South Australia and the Northern Territory.
 It grows in grassland, shrubland and woodland.

-Taxonomy and naming

-Hakea leucoptera was first formally described in 1810 by Robert Brown and the description was published in Transactions of the Linnean Society of London.
-In 1996 William Baker described two subspecies of H. leucoptera including this subspecies and subspecies sericipes.